A road sign with a large black arrow and white lettering that reads "Texas Bound" is pointing the way to the best places to live in Texas.

 12 of the Best Places To Live in Texas

-Let’s address the elephant in the room: Texas is huge!
-If we talked about all the great Texan towns you might enjoy living in, we’d be here for days.
-So before we go stepping on anyone’s toes, know that we recognize there are heaps of great cities and towns in the Lone Star State.
-We’ve just narrowed it down to a handful of our favorites (and some of the most popular) to give you a good running start in your search.
+If we talked about all the best cities to live in Texas, we’d be here for days.
+We’ve narrowed the list down to a handful of our favorites (and some of the most popular) to give you a good running start in your search.

 1. Austin, Texas

 Food has a lot to do with that reputation.
-Austin is renowned for its creative dining scene from food trucks to BBQ joints and farm-to-table places.
+Austin is renowned for its creative dining scene, from food trucks to BBQ joints and farm-to-table places.
 Popular local faves include Franklin Barbecue, for the obvious, and Odd Duck, which began in a trailer in 2009.

 The city’s popularity has also made Austin an expensive place to live.
 Austin’s cost of living is about 37 percent higher than the rest of Texas overall and 29 percent higher than the national average.
-The main reason for this is housing, which is 89 percent more expensive compared to the national average.
+The main reason for this is housing, which is 71 percent more expensive compared to the national average.

 2. Dallas, Texas

 As the ninth-largest city in the country, Dallas makes good on the Texan promise of going big.
-This metropolis offers a little bit of everything — making it a perfect pick for folks who love to sample the buffet of life.
+This metropolis offers a little bit of everything, making it one of the good places to live in Texas for folks who love to sample the buffet of life.

 The city’s decent public transit system can get you around in a pinch, but it’s still best (and most convenient) to have a car.
 On the plus side, those cars deliver Dallas residents to everything the city has to offer, from theater and live music at the AT&T Performing Arts Center to family outings at the Dallas Zoo.